New Hampshire Way contains affiliate links. If you make a purchase through these links, we will earn a commission at no extra cost to you. Thanks!

 Another nice thing about White Lake is that no motorized boats are allowed, which keeps the atmosphere all the more tranquil.
 Canoes and paddleboat are available for rent, and a small store sells snacks.
 While White Lake gets some day trippers, it’s a popular campground as well.

 While the park is open daily for recreational activities, lifeguards at the beach are staffed only during the summer, and the season ends in late September.
 Admission to White Lake State Park is $5 for adults and $2 for kids.
+Dogs are permitted in the off season but prohibited from May 1 to October 31.

 Mount Sunapee State Park Beach